 Single-family homes in Dupont Circle tend to be on the pricier side, with the average home and condo values reaching nearly half a million.
 However, the highly-rated schools, luxurious community lifestyle, and beautiful parks and recreational areas make this area one of the most popular in the city.

 If it’s the diversity you’re after, Columbia Heights is the place for you.
-This one-of-a-kind community’s small-town charm and picturesque streets have attracted residents from around the world for decades, and the impact of the multi-cultural population can be seen throughout the community in the array of shops, restaurants, entertainment venues, and annual events.
+This one-of-a-kind community’s small-town charm and picturesque streets have attracted residents from around the world for decades, and the impact of the multicultural population can be seen throughout the community in the array of shops, restaurants, entertainment venues, and annual events.

-Residents of Columbia Heights can enjoy live performances at the Gala Hispanic Theater, Sunday drum circles in Meridian Hill Park, get a taste of Laos at Thip Khao, and grab a bite of local produce from the seasonal farmers' market.
+Residents of Columbia Heights can enjoy live performances at the Gala Hispanic Theater, and Sunday drum circles in Meridian Hill Park, get a taste of Laos at Thip Khao, and grab a bite of local produce from the seasonal farmers' market.
 This community has a little something for everyone and makes sure that every neighbor feels welcome and involved from the moment they move in.

-This community comes with all the advantages of a lively college town without having to worry about the noise and business.
+This community comes with all the advantages of a lively college town without having to worry about noise and business.
 American University park makes sure that residents can enjoy a quiet and peaceful lifestyle while still having access to the conveniences and cultural benefits of big-city living.
 With the namesake university right around the corner, this community has access to numerous museums, art galleries, and libraries within walking distance, making it perfect for a family with little ones and young professionals alike.

-American University Park property tends to be some of the largest on the market, with most boasting large front and back yards as well as the classic white picket fence so many prospective buyers dream of.
+American University Park property tends to be some of the largest on the market, with most boasting large front and back yards as well as the classic white picket fence that many prospective buyers dream of.

 If you’re looking for a community with easy access to D.C. without having to live in the city itself, then Bethesda, Maryland is a great option.
 This thriving community offers every comfort of small-town life all within the Metro D.C.
-Area, allowing residents to quickly commute to any D.C. business from the beauty and tranquility of their 19th century Bethesda home.
+Area, allowing residents to quickly commute to any D.C. business from the beauty and tranquility of their 19th-century Bethesda home.

 This community is perfect for anyone who enjoys an active lifestyle, which is why it’s become such a popular option with growing families as well as the younger crowd working in D.C.
 The vibrant community has helped build a lively dining scene with various local restaurants and cafes lining the town’s streets.
 Residents can also enjoy the multitude of parks, outdoor recreational areas, and open-air shopping centers.